Jasai007/Flask-DevOps-Toolkit/README.md

    cd flask-devops-toolkit
    ```

-2. Install the required dependencies:
+2. Install the required dependencies :
    ```bash
    pip install -r requirements.txt
    ```

 ## Usage

-To run the application, use the following command:
+To run the application, use the following command :
 ```bash
 flask run
 ```